Zaplib/zaplib/zaplib/docs/src/bridge_api_basics.md

 ## zaplib.createReadOnlyBuffer & zaplib.createMutableBuffer

 Use these functions to allocate raw data on the WebAssembly heap.
-These are convenience functions that have the same effect as calling `zaplib.callRust` with non-Zaplib-backed typed arrays and immediately returning them.
+These are convenience functions that have the same effect as calling `zaplib.callRustAsync` with non-Zaplib-backed typed arrays and immediately returning them.

 Note that when called on the browser's main thread, these calls are asynchronous (they return a `Promise`), while within Web Workers they are synchronous.
 In the future, we would like to make them synchronous in both cases.